flux-framework/flux-core/doc/man3/flux_reactor_create.rst

 DESCRIPTION
 ===========

-:func:`flux_reactor_create` creates a flux_reactor_t object which can be used to monitor for events on file descriptors, ZeroMQ sockets, timers, and flux_t broker handles.
+:func:`flux_reactor_create` creates a :type:`flux_reactor_t` object which can be used to monitor for events on file descriptors, ZeroMQ sockets, timers, and :type:`flux_t` broker handles.

 There is currently only one possible flag for reactor creation: